 - 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
 If staff are concerned that a child is suffering a mental health problem, they should inform the safeguarding team and log the concern on CPOMS.
 The school has a wide range of internal support in place and the safeguarding team will make a referral to our onsite school counsellors/Chaplain/Pastoral Mentors, where there is a concern for a child's mental health.
-If it is deemed that the child needs further support, this will be escalated to a CAHMS referral so that the child can access external support. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 CNCS have a designated Senior Mental Health Lead (Michelle Goodwin) responsible for the promotion of mental health and wellbeing across Cardinal Newman Catholic School. - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.
+If it is deemed that the child needs further support, this will be escalated to a CAHMS referral so that the child can access external support. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 CNCS have a designated Senior Mental Health Lead (Michelle Goodwin) responsible for the promotion of mental health and wellbeing across Cardinal Newman Catholic School.
+Whilst all staff have a responsibility to promote the mental health of students, staff with a specific remit include: - Michelle Goodwin Designated Child protection safeguarding lead and Mental Health Lead - Deborah Galvin Deputy designated safeguarding officer - Helen Ruddy SENCo - Jamie Abbott Head of PSHE - Sarah Matthews First Aider - Paul Wells Prevent Officer - Sarah Scanlon Personal Development - Carmel Keane PICCL - Alfred McMillan Lay Chaplain - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.